DaniDiazTech/Qtile-Config/README.md

 ### For Debian, Ubuntu

 For Debian, Ubuntu and derivates [here](http://docs.qtile.org/en/latest/manual/install/ubuntu.html) is the qtile installation guide.

 #### Dependencies

 ```
 sudo apt install picom rofi xserver-xephyr nitrogen
 ```

 ## Cloning the config files 📁

 ```
 git clone git@github.com:DaniDiazTech/Qtile-Config.git ~/.config/qtile
 ```

 ## Testing 🧪

-If you want to test the config files, without crashing your current qtile instance, type the following commands:
+If you want to test the config files without crashing your current qtile instance, type the following commands:

 ```
 Xephyr -br -ac -noreset -screen 1280x720 :1 &
 DISPLAY=:1 qtile "/PATH/TO/TEST-CONFIG"
 ```

 Once you've done all these steps you should have a cool Qtile instance, but most keybindings won't work, because probably you don´t have the software I use, you could install [my software](https://github.com/DaniDiazTech/Qtile-Config/blob/main/software.txt) or re-map the keybindings in [keybindings.py](https://github.com/Daniel1404/Qtile-Config/blob/main/keybindings.py) file.

 ## Startup  🏁

 One of the most important functions in the config is the startup function located at the button of _config.py_.

 ``` python
 @hook.subscribe.startup_once